shadabshaukat/python-flask-demo-oracle/README.md

 );
 ```

-### 5. Clone the Repo
+### 4. Clone the Repo

 ```
 git clone https://github.com/shadabshaukat/python-flask-demo-oracle.git

+cd python-flask-demo-oracle/
 ```

-### 4. Change path for template_folder in main.py to reflect the local directory where .html files and code is stored :
+### 5. Change path for template_folder in main.py to reflect the local directory where .html files and code is stored :

 ```